-The American Humane Farm Program (American Humane Certified[TM] Animal Welfare Standards) is the product of over 140 years of applied experience in farm animal welfare.
+The American Humane Farm Program (American Humane CertifiedTM Animal Welfare Standards) is the product of over 140 years of applied experience in farm animal welfare.
 Since its beginning in 1877, American Humane has had a long history with the humane treatment of farm animals.
 In its work to improve the treatment of working animals and livestock in transit, American Humane has been involved in almost every major advancement in improving the welfare of animals, including an instrumental role in the enactment of the 28 Hour Transportation Law.
-In 1916, the U.S. Secretary of War asked American Humane to help with the rescue of horses and other animals on the battlefields of World War I. The program that followed became American Humane Rescue program, which continues to this day to rescue and shelter animals involved in disasters throughout the country.
+In 1916, the U.S. Secretary of War asked American

+Humane to help with the rescue of horses and other animals on the battlefields of World War I. The

 Given its history, it was natural that American Humane would create the first farm animal welfare audit program.
 In 2000, American Humane pioneered the first third party audit and certification program in the United States to encourage and support the humane treatment of animals used for food.
-Organized as the Free Farmed[®] certification program, the first Animal Welfare Standards were based on the Royal Society for the Prevention of Cruelty to Animals' Welfare Standards, the Federation of Animal Science Societies' FASS Guide for the Care and Use of Agricultural Animals in Research and Teaching, and the governing principles first developed by the Farm Animal Welfare Council (FAWC) known as the "Five Freedoms of Animal Welfare":
+Organized as the Free Farmed® certification program, the first Animal Welfare Standards were based on the Royal Society for the Prevention of Cruelty to Animals' Welfare Standards, the Federation of Animal Science Societies' FASS Guide for the Care and Use of Agricultural Animals in Research and Teaching, and the governing principles first developed by the Farm Animal Welfare Council (FAWC) known as the "Five Freedoms of Animal Welfare":